SonNguyen415/AI_Project/README.md

 pip install -r requirements.txt
 ```

-If during development process, you need to install new dependencies.
-Use pip to install new dependencies.
+If during development process, you need to install new dependencies, use pip to install them.
 Then at the end of the process:
 ```bash
 pip freeze > requirements.txt
 ```
+This will update the requirements.txt file.
+You then can commit this file.

 ## To Run ##
 To run, use either: